Shopify/quilt/documentation/testing-exported-typescript-types.md

 # Testing exported TypeScript types

+We use [`tstyche`](https://github.com/tstyche/tstyche) to test TypeScript types.
+Visit [https://tstyche.org](https://tstyche.org) to view the full documentation of the tool.

-## Setting up tsd tests
+## Setting up type tests

+Type test filenames have the `.tst.*` suffix, similar to how `.test.*` is used to denote runtime tests.
+Differently from the functional tests, the type test files are only statically analyzed by the TypeScript compiler, but not executed (hence the missing `e` in the suffix).

-We use [jest-runner-tsd](https://github.com/jest-community/jest-runner-tsd) to test TypeScript types.
-Type test filenames end in `.test-d.ts` (similar to how `.test.ts` is used to denote runtime tests).
-Create a `test-d` folder in a package and populate it with your `.test-d.ts` test files.
+To create a type test project in a package, add a `typetests` folder with `tsconfig.json` file and populate it with your `.tst.ts` test files:

-Example:

 ```
 📂 packages